-Most experts do not recommend accepting an offer on the spot.
-Express your appreciation and strong interest in the job, but request at least 24 hours to consider it, even if you’re pretty sure you’re going to say "Yes."
+To help ensure you make a wise decision when you are offered a job, express your appreciation and strong interest in the job, but request at least 24 hours to consider it, even if you’re pretty sure you’re going to say "Yes."
 Ask any immediate questions that you have.
-Then use the time to consider the following:
+Then put together what you know about the following:

 - Work environment

 - Wage or salary

 - Insurance benefits (medical, dental, life, and disability)

 - Sick time and vacation leave